talmo/leap/readme.md

 ### Pre-requisites
 All neural network and GPU functionality is implemented in Python.
 The library was designed to be easy to use by providing commandline interfaces, but it can also be used programatically if the MATLAB GUIs are not required.

 For the Python environment, we recommend [Anaconda 5.1.0](https://www.anaconda.com/download/) with Python 3.6.4.
+Note that **Python 2.x is not supported**.

 For GPU support, you'll want to first install the CUDA drivers with CuDNN and then install these packages:
 ```bash